 After you select the item, you need to find a supplier, make an order (almost always in bulk), pay the money, ship the products to Amazon or your warehouse.
 That is when, hopefully, the item will become a success and will generate a lot of orders and sales.
 Unless your pockets are quite deep, you cannot afford to make the mistake of selecting the wrong product to sell.

-As a beginner, you want to look into selling products with the price up to $50-100.
-Firstly, the initial cost of producing and shipping such products is much smaller.
-Plus, it is unlikely that customers will do much comparing before buying an inexpensive product or have to consult with their spouse, for instance, as opposed to a more expensive purchase.
+As a beginner, you want to look for products with the price between $50-100.
+Firstly, the initial cost of producing and the shipping cost of such products is much lower.
+Plus, it is unlikely that customers will do much of a comparison before buying an inexpensive product or have to consult with their spouse, for instance, as opposed to a more expensive purchase.

 The fragile part speaks for itself.
 First of all, the packaging for such products requires special consideration and naturally more money.
 Additionally, if you sell on Amazon FBA, you do not have any say in how your products are shipped and packaged, so it might result in the overall time or money loss.
 Overly complicated items might also become a headache, especially during the stages of production.